 Cost of healthcare in Doha

 Qatar’s Hamad hospital and clinic system provides free healthcare to citizens and residents.
-Expats need to obtain a health card either from the employer’s Human Resources office or via the hospital system directly to use these services.
+To use these services, expats must obtain a health card from the employer’s Human Resources office or via the hospital system.
 Emergency services are free, while visits to government clinics without a health card will incur a fee.

-Expats should note that because everyone in the country does have access to these services, lines can be agonisingly long and the appointment system is not as punctual as in other countries.
+Expats should note that because everyone in the country has access to these services, lines can be agonisingly long and the appointment system is not as punctual as in other countries.

-There are a variety of private hospitals in Doha that offer excellent outpatient and surgical care, and many expats have insurance policies included in their employment package that may cover the costs of these private service offerings.
-If such a policy is not included in the package, it can often be purchased from one of the private hospitals directly.
+There are a variety of private hospitals in Doha that offer excellent outpatient and surgical care, and many expats have insurance policies included in their employment packages that may cover the costs of these private service offerings.
+If such a policy is not included in the package, it can often be purchased directly from one of the private hospitals.

-Expats can also pay in cash for services used or obtain a similar policy via Qatar Insurance or similar companies in the city.
-That said, most complicated procedures and oncology are dealt with at Hamad.
-If an expat does choose one of the other hospitals, a serious condition will likely mean a referral to specialists at Hamad, in which case a health card is essential.
+Expats can also pay in cash for services used, or obtain a similar policy via Qatar Insurance or similar companies in the city.
+That said, most complicated procedures and oncology are handled at Hamad.
+If an expat chooses one of the other hospitals, a serious condition will likely mean a referral to specialists at Hamad, in which case a health card is essential.

 Cost of living in Qatar chart